davidmasek/beacon/README.md

 Beacon tracks the health of your websites, servers, and applications, so you know that everything runs as it should.

-You can use Beacon to:
-- Automatically check website availability and content.
-- Receive notifications when services fail to send updates (heartbeats).
-- Get periodic health reports via email or web GUI.
+Beacon will automatically send you reports about your services.
+You can always check current status of your services on the web GUI.

 There are two main ways to use Beacon:
 - Beacon checks your website or server for expected response = "web service".
 - You send health information (heartbeats) to Beacon = "heartbeat service".

-Beacon aims to be flexible and lets you choose how to use it.

 Web GUI example: